NazranKhondokar/continuousLearning/github/README.md

   Below the file name field, you'll find an option to add a commit message.
 Type in a meaningful message to describe the changes you're making.

 - Commit Changes:
-  Finally, click on the "Commit new file" or "Commit changes" button at the bottom.
+  Finally, click on the `Commit new file` or `Commit changes` button at the bottom.

 ## Author